 New Metrics and Models Help Quantify Coastal Ecosystem Benefits

-Research reserves are using these aids to understand and communicate how their projects promote cleaner water, improve resilience, expand habitat, and more.
+The Takeaway: Research reserves are using these aids to understand and communicate how their projects promote cleaner water, improve resilience, expand habitat, and more.

 When coastal partners safeguard or restore habitats—by conserving local open space or restoring salt marsh, for instance—nature often rewards them with “ecosystem services” that include cleaner water, enhanced habitat and hazard resilience, expanded outdoor adventures, or a revitalized local economy.
 Standardized new models and case studies will help the National Estuarine Research Reserve System better understand and communicate how its projects nurture these ecosystem services.
 Project partners include NOAA’s Science Collaborative, the Nicholas Institute for Environmental Policy Solutions at Duke University, and the He‘eia, North Carolina, and Rookery Bay Research Reserves.

 Research reserves throughout the coastal zone can use the ecosystem services toolkit, from Duke University, to enhance their site-specific models and metrics.
 Research reserves will find models for illustrating the benefits of mangroves, oyster reefs, salt marsh, seagrass, beaches and dunes, and living shorelines.